3 Imperative Items You Need to Include on Your Business Website Homepage

 If you’d like to get in contact with Sarah, she can be reached by email at email@example.com

 With the amount time and energy consumers invest online, a website is becoming an increasingly vital asset for any businesses to own.
-However, having a website with a poor homepage can be equally as harmful to your business as not having a website at all.
+However, having a business website with a poor homepage can be equally as harmful to your business as not having a website at all.
 A homepage of a business website is first impression for potential customers and with all first impressions, they take only second to form.
 Since the homepage directly affects website’s bounce rate and conversion rate, it is imperative that business owners know what items to include on their business website homepage.

 1. A Call-to-Action (CTA)